james-cranley/Python30/README.md

      <img src="./screenshots/win_conda_env_created.png" alt="Successful env creation">
     </details>

- - Now that you have created the environment you need to activate it, run:
+ - As it suggests, you should activate the environment.
+Copy/Paste the code below and press `return`:

  ```bash
  conda activate test
  ```

  - You should notice the command line now begins `(test)`, this indicates the environment is activated.
- - Now we need to install some Python software packages, we do this with `pip` the Python package manager:
+ - We now need to install some Python software packages (at present all we have is python itself).
+To do this with `pip` the Python package manager.
+Copy/paste the code below and press `return` (NB this may take 2 mins, wait until you have a  flashing cursor again):

  ```bash
  pip install jupyterlab pandas numpy
  ```

- - Now we need to 'register' the kernel (this makes it accessible to jupyter lab)
+ - Now we need to 'register' the kernel (this makes it accessible to jupyter lab).
+Copy/paste the code below and press `return`:

  ```bash
  python -m ipykernel install --user --name test
  ```

- - Finally, we will start a jupyter lab session (we will explain what this is)
+ - Finally, we will start a jupyter lab session (we will explain what jupyter lab is later).
+Copy/paste the code below and press `return`:

  ```bash
  jupyter lab